carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 inputs:
-  rna_reads_human: File
+  rna_reads_fruitfly: File
 ~~~
 {: .language-yaml}

 Looking at the CWL script of the `fastqc` tool, it needs a fastq file as its input.
-In this example the fastq file consists of human RNA reads.
+In this example the fastq file consists of *Drosophila melanogaster* RNA reads.
-So we call the variable `rna_reads_human` and it has `File` as its type.
+So we call the variable `rna_reads_fruitfly` and it has `File` as its type.
 To make this workflow interpretable for other researchers, self-explanatory and sensible variable names are used.

 > ## Input and output names